Jpickard1/jpickard1/README.md

 I’m Joshua Pickard, a [PhD student](https://rajapakse.lab.medicine.umich.edu/home) at the University of Michigan, studying bioinformatics & [digital biology for cellular reprogramming](https://rajapakse.lab.medicine.umich.edu/twincell-blueprint).
 I’m passionate about advancing [*how* we conduct science](https://github.com/Jpickard1/jpickard1/wiki/Code-Standards) as much as *what* we discover 🚀.
 Here’s what I’m working on:

 - 🤖**LLM Powered Digital Biology:** AI isn’t just changing what we know but how we work.
 My [BRAD](https://github.com/Jpickard1/BRAD) agentic chatbot leverages language models to automate workflows like information retrieval (online), software execution (local), and document search (RAG) to accelerate digital biology research.
 - 🔍**Biomarker Observability:** With recent and rapic advancements in experimental methods, data processing has become a bigger challenge than acquisition.
-I’m working on observability-based methods to identify meaningful biomarkers in genomic data.
+I’m working on observability-based methods to identify meaningful biomarkers in genomic data 🧬.
 -  🌐**Higher Order Networks:** Biological data often needs unconventional analysis techniques.
 I develop methods and tools like the [Hypergraph Analysis Toolbox](https://hypergraph-analysis-toolbox.readthedocs.io/en/latest/index.html) to study group interactions within genomic networks and beyond.

 ---